jumpinjackie/forge-e33-mod/custom/design/CARDLIST.md

 > Renoir: WE are your family.
 You would condemn us all to die, for what?
 Who do you really save with your sacrifice?

 No ideas yet.

+> Act 3: Lumiere post-gommage.
+Renoir, after Curator transformation.
+> Renoir: I know it seems absurd to offer oblivion as recompense, but perhaps that's the outcome we both desire.

+This the *IDEAL* flavor text for Choice of Damnations, if it didn't have the parisitic Arcane sub-type, but who are we to judge?
+We're doing the same thing too!
+So maybe we just have thematically adjusted reprint.

 > Act 3: Before final boss battle with Renoir
 > Renoir: As your father, I must look out for you.
 Especially when you can't look out for yourself.